kids-first/kf-alignment-workflow/readme.md

 #### Detailed Input Information:
 The pipeline is build to handle three distinct input types:
-1. BAMs
+1. SAMs/BAMs/CRAMs (Alignment/Map files, or AMs)
 1. PE Fastqs
 1. SE Fastqs

 Additionally, the workflow supports these three in any combination.
-You can have PE Fastqs and BAMs, PE Fastqs and SE Fastqs, BAMS and PE Fastqs and SE Fastqs, etc. Each of these three classes will be procsessed and aligned separately and the resulting BWA aligned bams will be merged into a final BAM before performing steps like BQSR and Metrics collection.
+You can have PE Fastqs and AMs, PE Fastqs and SE Fastqs, AMs and PE Fastqs and SE Fastqs, etc. Each of these three classes will be procsessed and aligned separately and the resulting BWA aligned bams will be merged into a final BAM before performing steps like BQSR and Metrics collection.

-##### BAM Inputs
+#####  Alignment/Map Inputs
-The BAM processing portion of the pipeline is the simplest when it comes to inputs.
-You may provide a single BAM or many BAMs.
-The input for BAMs is a file list.
+The Alignment/Map processing portion of the pipeline is the simplest when it comes to inputs.
+You may provide a single Alignment/Map file or many AMs.
+The input for AMs is a file list.
 In Cavatica or other GUI interfaces, simply select the files you wish to process.
 For command line interfaces such as cwltool, your input should look like the following.
 ```json